manahiliqbal/Study-Sage/README.md

 # Study Sage

 An intelligent study assistant that combines the power of Google's Gemini API with web search capabilities to provide comprehensive answers to your questions.
-The application features a modern web interface with support for both text and voice interactions, along with a flashcard generation system for enhanced learning.
+The application features a modern web interface with support for both text and voice interactions, along with flashcard generation, summary creation, and export capabilities for enhanced learning.
 Designed specifically for students and researchers, Study Sage helps you process PDF documents, generate study materials, and interact with your content in new ways.

 ## Features